Tennis Leg - Calf Muscle Injury

 - Anytime you feel your injury is making your injury feel tender, painful or you're having a flare-up of an old injury.

 - Anytime you have swelling, sharp throbbing pain or inflammation.

 - Any other situation where you need to draw the pain and inflammation out of your tissue.

-Step 2 - Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Deep Tissue Regeneration Therapy
+Step 2 - Improve Circulation, Fortify Your Body's Healing Process & Prevent Re-Injury with DTR Therapy

 There are a lot of people that think their injury is gone after their swelling and inflammation are gone and their injury feels better.
 They also make the mistake of returning to regular activities too soon without proper time for healing.
 The truth is that healing takes time and after the swelling is gone your injury isn't even close to being fully healed.

 After the inflammation in and around your tissue has been reduced, providing extra blood flow and strengthening the tissue in and around your injury is recommended.
 Believe it or not, the best time for you to focus on avoiding re-injury and strengthening the weakened tissue is when the swelling's gone and your tissue has started to heal.
 It's vital that you don't go back to activities too soon because you might bring on a major setback in your recovery...